JayAtSeneca/NextChat/README.md

 ## Contributing

 Contributions to NextChat are welcome and encouraged!
 If you find any bugs, issues, or have suggestions for improvements, please open an issue or submit a pull request.

-Before contributing, please read our contribution guidelines to understand the process and code of conduct.